 Information for Graduate Students

-Whether you’re a student in the Graduate School of Arts and Sciences, the Brandeis International Business School or the Heller School for Social Policy and Management, you can expect an intellectually robust, fully engaging fall semester.
+Whether you’re a student in the Graduate School of Arts and Sciences, the Brandeis International Business School or the Heller School for Social Policy and Management, you can expect an intellectually robust, fully engaging educational experience.
 Our approach to learning may be different, but our commitment to world-class research, close mentoring from field-leading faculty, and collaboration across traditional academic boundaries have not changed.

 Each graduate school has developed its own academic plans to meet their students' needs and opportunities.
 The graduate schools will deliver their courses in a hybrid format, varying by school and by program.